russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/SIC Drop-In Sessions.md

 > [!NOTE]
 >
-> In this final week before the April Long weekend, there will be no SIC Drop-In sessions offered.
+> In this week immediately after the April Long Weekend, there are no SIC Drop-In Sessions scheduled.